archivy/archivy/docs/editing.md

 Unfortunately this editor does not provide direct preview of math equations and other nice pandoc markdown features.

-However, you can still use pandoc markdown syntax, save the changes, and render the dataobj (not in the editor, but normally).
+However, you can still use pandoc markdown syntax, save the changes, and render the dataobj through the normal archivy interface.